czbiohub-sf/cerebra/docs/USAGE.md

 ## Filtering germline variants

-If you have access to control tissue, then `germline-filter` is a good place to start.
+If you have access to germline or "normal" tissue, then `germline-filter` is a good place to start.
-All you have to do is provide a simple metadata file that links each experimental sample to its corresponding control sample.
+All you have to do is provide a simple metadata file that links each tumor sample to its corresponding normal sample.
 For example:
 ```
 tumor_sample_id,normal_sample_id